AdobeDocs/experience-manager-cloud-manager.en/help/using/managing-pipelines.md

 All the steps in a pipeline execution are displayed with the ones not yet started grayed out.
 Finished steps display their duration.

-Once a pipeline step is complete, a summary is presented.
+When a pipeline step is complete, a summary is presented.

 ![Step summary](/help/assets/configure-pipelines/pipeline-step.png)